pedjak/grails-marshallers/README.md

       	String name
     }

+and we need to serialize dob and isbn fields as attributes and books belonging to an author has to be serialized as part of author element

-Marshaling configuration for a class is specified as a static closure
+Marshaling configuration for such a case is specified as a static closure of each class

   	class Author {
     	static marshalling={
 			xml {
-				nested {
+				export {
 					ignoreIdentifier true
 					attribute 'dob'
 					deep 'books'
+					virtual {
+						popularBooks {author,xml->
+							author.findPopularBooks().each{ popularBook->
+								xml.startNode(xml.getElementName(popularBook))
+								xml.lookupObjectMarshaller(popularBook).marshalObject(popularBook,xml)
+								xml.end()
+							}
+						}
+					}
 				}
 			}
 		}